Abiquiú

 Historic Local Geography

-Inhabited for centuries by Indigenous Tewa people and Native Americans before and after the Spanish settled here in 1692, Abiquiú village is well-known internationally as the home of the renowned painter Georgia O’Keeffe who made it her permanent home.
-A destination for visitors who come to tour her house in the village and visit nearby Ghost Ranch where she had a second home and studio, the dramatic landscape that inspired her artistry has continued to attract a steadily growing community of traditional and contemporary artists.
+Abiquiú village is well-known internationally as the home of the renowned painter Georgia O’Keeffe who made it her permanent home.
+Visitors who come to tour her house in the village also visit nearby Ghost Ranch, where she had a second home and studio.
+The dramatic landscape that inspired her artistry has continued to attract a steadily growing community of traditional and contemporary artists.

-The range and quality of the artworks, the spectacular landscape, and the welcoming atmosphere have made the Abiquiú Studio Tour one of the most well-attended and successful events of its kind.
-Experience the unique artistry of the region and explore the local color at this annual event.
-Abiquiú is located on US 84, about one hour’s drive from Santa Fe or Taos.
+The range and quality of the artworks, the diverse scenery, and the welcoming atmosphere have made the Abiquiú Studio Tour one of the most well-attended and successful events of its kind.
+Experience the unique artistry of the region and explore the local fall color at this annual event.
+Abiquiú is located on US Highway 84, about one hour’s drive from Santa Fe or Taos.

 In Valley of Shining Stone, The Story of Abiquiú Lesley Poling-Kempes, © 1997 by the University of Arizona Press.
 This engaging book tells the story and history of Abiquiú, Georgia O’Keeffe in Abiquiú, the Chama Valley, Ghost Ranch, and Piedra Lumbre (Shining Stone) from prehispanic days through the present.